Chris-Cullins/hllapi-node/README.md

 Requirements
 ------------
-Node.js install matching your hllapi.dll (i.e. 32 bit)
+1. Node.js install matching your hllapi.dll (i.e. 32 bit)
+2. A terminal emulator that supports HLLAPI (Along with a terminal connection on some level, of course).
+3. Willpower.
+Lots and lots of willpower.

 More Information on 3270 Emulator Programming:
 ----------------------------------------------